Canada Has Jobs!

 Canada Jobs Pay Well

-These jobs Canada offers and their average annual salaries are merely a small sample to help illustrate the point that if you want to work in Canada, particularly in a high-demand occupation, the pay and benefits are very competitive with other developed countries, such as the United States.
-In fact, in some ways, people who work in Canada have a higher standard of living than many workers next door in the USA, which has the world’s largest economy.
-For example, the average net worth of Canadians is among the highest found anywhere around the globe – approximately $363,202 (2011), which is $40,000 higher than that of workers in the United States who had an average net worth in 2011 of $320,000!
+These jobs Canada offers and their median annual salaries are merely a small sample to help illustrate the point that if you want to work in Canada, particularly in a high-demand occupation, the pay and benefits are very competitive with other developed countries, such as the United States.
+For example, a 2014 report by the London-based Legatum Institute states that Canada is ranked #5 in the world for prosperity, compared to the United States which was rated in 10th place on Legatum's 2014 Prosperity Index.
+Furthermore, the average net worth of Canadians is among the highest found anywhere around the globe ($442,130 in 2014).
 Canadian residents are also entitled to free basic healthcare, while most Americans have to pay for basic healthcare.
-There are similar examples, but the main point is that if you are looking for work, Canada has good paying jobs and offers a very high standard of living.
+The main point is that if you are looking for work, Canada has good paying jobs and offers a very high standard of living.

 Where to Find Employment in Canada